 Absolutely.
-LifeWays has provided on-site courses in Mental Health First Aid at Jackson Community College and the Jackson County Medical Care Facility.
-If you're interested in bringing Mental Health First Aid to your workplace, please email us for quotes and availability.
+If you can get at least 10 people together we can come to you anywhere in JAckson or Hillsdale County.
+LifeWays has provided on-site courses in Mental Health First Aid at Jackson College, Orthopaedic Rehab Specialist and the Jackson County Animal Shelter, for example.
+If you're interested in bringing Mental Health First Aid to your workplace or community organization, please call 517.789.2490 or email us for availability.

 Yes.
 In fact, one of the original founders of the program in Australia is a consumer.
 Here in the United States, the National Council continually consults with mental health consumers to ensure the program content accurately reflects consumer experiences and perspectives.
 Consumers have maintained an active voice in focus groups, aided development of the training manual, and offered invaluable feedback on the program content itself.
 Additionally, a number of our certified instructors are mental health consumers themselves.